jreisinger/runp/README.md

 Commands can be read from stdin or from file(s) and must be separated by newlines.
 Comments and empty lines are ignored.

-You can use shell variables in the commands. `runp` exit status is 0 if all commands exit with 0 (OK). stdin and stderr works as usual.
+You can use shell variables in the commands. `runp` exit status is 0 if all commands exit with 0 (OK). stdin and stderr work as usual.

 ### Ping several hosts (read from stdin)